Child Custody Lawyers in Columbus, GA

 When you call Poydasheff & Sowers, LLC for help creating or changing your child custody arrangement, you will be met with kind, professional, personalized service.
 We have more than 60 years of collective experience guiding families through difficult times.
 As experienced family lawyers in Columbus, GA, we understand how daunting and emotionally taxing family legal matters can be, and it is our mission to point you in the right direction and give you wise counsel you can trust.

 No matter the difficult situation you’ve found yourself in, Columbus child custody attorney have what it takes to help you work toward achieving your best interests and the best interests of your children.

-Reach to us by calling (706) 705-5777 today and schedule an appointment with one of our Columbus child custody attorneys.
+Reach out to us by calling (706) 705-5777 today to schedule an appointment with one of our Columbus, GA child custody attorneys.

 The Process of Modifying Child Custody Arrangements in Georgia

 When seeking an initial child custody agreement, parents are required to submit to the court a detailed schedule, strategy for communication between parents, and an explanation of how parents’ time, responsibilities, and decision-making power will be divided.

 However, even the best laid plans may be subject to revision when one or both parents’ circumstances change.
 In such cases, child custody modifications may be necessary in order to ensure child custody arrangements maintain the best interests of children and their parents.